What is ‘spirituality’?

 Service users have stated that for them, spirituality is not about a particular set of activities or interventions, but something which needs to run through the core of everything that happens in the provision of care.

 If you are interested in learning more about Spirituality, we have launched a ‘Spirituality & Recovery’ course on the e-learning area of the website, where you can discover more about spirituality and complete various modules in your own time and at your own pace.
-Log in to the e-learning area by using the ‘log in’ button on the homepage of the website, or by clicking the image below.
+Log in to the e-learning area by using the ‘log in’ button on the homepage of the website.

 There are five topics in this course, these are: